 Students attend five (5) days (Monday through Friday), 35 hours per week, from 9:00 AM to 4:30 PM.
-Cosmetology Instructors attend five (5) days (Monday through Friday), 40 hours per week, from 8:30 AM to 4:30 PM and three (3) days (Thursday through Friday) 8:00 AM to 7:00 PM and (Saturday), 8:00 AM to 5:30 PM, 30 hours per week.
+Cosmetology Instructors attend five (5) days (Monday through Friday), 40 hours per week, from 8:30 AM to 4:30 PM and three (3) days (Thursday through Friday) 9:00 AM to 7:00 PM and (Saturday), 9:00 AM to 5:00 PM, 26.5 hours per week.
 Information regarding other cosmetology instructor course schedules is available upon inquiry.

 The state of Alabama requires 1500 clock hours for the cosmetology course.
 Students are expected to complete the course in no more than 142.86% of the program length.
-If a student is never absent, he/she should complete the course within 42.86 weeks for the five (5)-day program and 50 weeks for the three (3) day program.
+If a student is never absent, he/she should complete the course within 43 weeks for the five (5)-day program and 57 weeks for the three (3) day program.

 The state of Alabama requires 1563 hours for the cosmetology instructor training course.
 Students are expected to complete the course in no more than 142.86% of the program length.
-If a student is never absent, he/she should complete the course within 39.08 weeks.
+If a student is never absent, he/she should complete the course within 42 weeks for full-time five (5)-day and 69 weeks for full-time three (3)-day programs.

 The state of Alabama requires 650 hours for the cosmetology instructor training course, with one (1) year of experience.
 Students are expected to complete the course in no more than 142.86% of the program length.
-If a student is never absent, he/she should complete the course within 16.25 weeks.
+If a student is never absent, he/she should complete the course within 17 weeks for full-time five (5)-day and 29 weeks for full-time three (3)-day programs.